-- 25. (1) All decisions of the Council or a subcouncil shall be made by members thereof alone and shall, as far as possible, be made on a basis of consensus. - (2) In the event of there not being total consensus in respect of any decision, a decision which has the support of at least 80% (eighty percent) of the members of the Council or subcouncil concerned, shall be deemed to be the decision of the Council or the subcouncil, as the case may be.
+- 25. (1) All decisions of the Council or a subcouncil shall be made by members thereof alone and shall, as far as possible, be made on a basis of consensus. - (2) In the event of there not being total consensus in respect of any decision - - (a) in the case of the Council, subject to section 2R2)(b) and 22(4)(b), a decision which has the support of at least seventy five percent of the members of the Council: - (b) in the case of the subcouncils referred to in section 8(1)(b), (c) and (9), a decision which has the support of at least seventy five percent of the members of the subcouncil concerned; and in the case of a subcouncil referred to in section 8(1)(a), (d), (e) and (f), a decision which has the support of at least two thirds of the members of the subcouncil concerned, shall be a decision of the Council or the subcouncil concerned,. as the case may be.